steve02081504/VirtualConsole/README.md

 *Note: This stateful method is available on the global `console` object but only works as intended inside a `hookAsyncContext`.*

 Prints a line.
-If the previously printed line (within the same hook) had the same `id`, it overwrites the previous line.
+If the previously printed line (within the same hook) had the same `id`, it overwrites the previous line using ANSI escape codes.
+This requires a TTY environment.

 - `id` `<string>`: A unique identifier for the overwritable line.
 - `...args` `<any>`: The content to print, same as `console.log()`.